hazzus/math-logic/hw3/README.md

 # hw3
-## Correctness of classical propositional calculus theorem
+## Completeness of classical propositional calculus theorem
 Input of program is expression in classical propositional calculus.
 It consists of less than _4 unique variables_.